Chapter Three: Residence

 * * *

-Theo stood close enough that most people wouldn't have managed it undetected.
-He was slight, pale, holding an untouched drink whose ice had begun to melt unnoticed into the glass.
-His gaze moved around the room in short arcs, each one precise, as though he were triangulating something and had already done it twice.
+Theo stood close enough that Julian hadn't heard him arrive.
+He was slight, pale, holding a drink he hadn't touched, ice already softening into the glass.
+His gaze moved around the room in short arcs, each one precise.

 "Julian."